thiagodp/router/readme.md

 **Some notes about `phputil/router`**:

-1. Unlike Express, `phputil/router` needs an HTTP server to run (if the request is not [mocked](#mocking-an-http-request)).
+1. Unlike ExpressJS, `phputil/router` needs an HTTP server to run (if the request is not [mocked](#mocking-an-http-request)).
 You can use the HTTP server of your choice, such as `php -S localhost:80`, Apache, Nginx or [http-server](https://www.npmjs.com/package/http-server).

-2. The library does not aim to cover the entire [Express API](https://expressjs.com/en/api.html).
+2. The library does not aim to cover the entire [ExpressJS API](https://expressjs.com/en/api.html).
 However, feel free to contribute to this project and add more features.

 ## API

 **_Soon_**.
-Until it isn't available, try to use it like the [Express API](https://expressjs.com/pt-br/4x/api.html).
+Until it isn't available, try to use it like the [ExpressJS API](https://expressjs.com/pt-br/4x/api.html).

 ### Mocking an HTTP request